m59peacemaker/js-qs/README.md

 # @m59/qs

-Parse a query string into an object or stringify an object into a query string.
+Parse a query string into an object, stringify an object into a query string, and extract or replace a query string in a url.

 ## install